Victoria Lines Malta Walking Trail – The Most Scenic Hiking Route

 If you plan to combine the Victoria Lines with time in Malta’s historic capital, basing yourself in Valletta or nearby Sliema makes excellent sense.
 The eastern section of the trail is easily accessible, and after your hike you’ll have the city’s grand architecture, waterfront restaurants and world-class museums right on your doorstep.

-A: It's best to allow at least half a day if you want to walk the entire route.
-An hour or two is enough to do the main middle section.
+Allow at least half a day to walk the full 12 km route end to end.
+An hour or two is enough for the main middle section between Kuncizzjoni and Mosta.

-A: The middle section is the easiest bit to navigate.
-Other sections are overgrown or totally unsignposted.
-Use our map to help you.
+The middle section is the easiest to navigate.
+Other sections are overgrown or unsignposted.
+Wear good trainers or walking boots, bring water, and use a map to stay on the route.

 What to Do After the Victoria Lines Walk